Bethenny Frankel Spotted Out With Daughter Amid Battle With Stalker Jason Hoppy

 A photo posted by Bethenny Frankel (@bethennyfrankel) on

-Bethenny Frankel’s attorney Barry Zone issued a statement on her behalf following his arrest.
+Bethenny Frankel’s attorney, Barry Zone, issued a statement on her behalf following his arrest.

 “Ms. Frankel’s decision to report Mr. Hoppy’s abusive behavior followed years of systematic bullying, harassment, stalking and torment on an almost daily basis.”

-Bethenny Frankel and Jason Hoppy’s divorce was finalized in 2016 after four years of battling it out in court over their shared apartment and the custody of their daughter Bryn.
+Bethenny Frankel and Jason Hoppy’s divorce was finalized in 2016 after four years of battling it out in court over their shared apartment and the custody of their daughter, Bryn.

 RELATED POSTS BY THE INQUISITR